sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/13_Class_based_components/167_Component_lifecycles_in_class_components.md

 Source: https://reactjs.org/docs/reconciliation.html#component-elements-of-the-same-type

+It could be argued that this an arbitrary decision by the React team, one could have re-instantiated custom components on each render and only saved previous state (which is obvious - it should be saved), and not previous props.
+It does, however, make a change to React, in that we have retained some extra information, i.e. previous props, which may be used if needed.
+If previous props are not saved, it does not matter if you re-instantiate or not, at-least from an API point of view (ignoring performance), because the amount of information, and hence the set of possible actions would remain unchanged.

 FIXME: get a little more comfortable with how this works.
 I'm a little foggy with this, but it doesn't matter, this is a nuanced implementation detail.